Exploring the Global-to-Local Attention Scheme in Graph Transformers: An Empirical Study

 \begin{itemize} \item To our knowledge, this is the first work investigating a global-to-local feature learning scheme.
 While adopting the standard practice of using attention for global information and GNNs for local structure, our key innovation lies in the top-down propagation of global-layer information to local layers.
 This enables better capture of long-range dependencies and refined local aggregation simultaneously.

-\item To bridge the semantic gap between global attention and local GNN layers, we employ a novel cross-layer information fusion strategy that dynamically balances global and local information, which adaptively reallocates node weights, and effectively addresses both the over-smoothing problem in local layers and the over-globalization issue in attention layers.
+\item To prevent information loss between network layers, we employ a novel cross-layer information fusion strategy that dynamically balances global and local information, which adaptively reallocates node weights, and effectively addresses both the over-smoothing problem in local layers and the over-globalization issue in attention layers.
 Remarkably, the entire fusion process does not increase model complexity, demonstrating that enhanced cross-layer interaction need not compromise computational efficiency.

 \item We propose G2LFormer as an implementation of the global-to-local attention scheme and employ an existing attention mechanism (derived from SGFormer \cite{wu2023sgformer}) and a GNN (Cluster-GCN \cite{clustergcn} or GatedGCN \cite{gatedgcn}) as the backbones.
 Experiments show that G2LFormer achieves state-of-the-art performance on both node-level tasks and graph-level tasks.
 We also prove the linear complexity of G2LFormer theoretically and experimentally. \end{itemize}